 The construction of this canoe hull is a laminated core.
-The fiberglass and hardened epoxy form the outer laminate and the cedar forms the core.
-This forms a very solid structure, something like human bone where the surface is dense and hard and the center is softer and porous.
-The wood does not necessarily need to be cedar, but light weight is definitely a major consideration.
-The hull could be made entirely of hardwood such as Ash but it would be extremely heavy.
-The type of wood traditionally used is Western Red Cedar.
+The fiberglass and hardened epoxy from the outer laminate and the cedar form the core.
+This creates a very solid structure, something like human bone where the surface is dense and hard and the center is softer and porous.
+The wood does not necessarily need to be cedar, but lightweight is definitely a major consideration.
+The hull could be made entirely of hardwood such as ash but it would be extremely heavy.
+The type of wood traditionally used is western redcedar.
 I use what is readily available.
-For this canoe I will use a mixture ¾” rough sawn cedar boards I purchase at a “big box” store and 5/4” cedar deck planking.
+For this canoe, I will use a mixture of ¾” rough sawn cedar boards I purchase at a big box store and 5/4” cedar deck planking.
 The deck planking was on sale at the time and I figured it was worth a try.
 The design of this canoe is not too radical and curvy so I thought the wider planking would be useable.
-Look for straight non warped boards with few knots.
+Look for straight nonwarped boards with few knots.

 How much wood do I need?
 This is how I estimated:

 - Widest station is 53” measured along the contour of the hull

 - Assume a ¾” strip and loose 1/8 in for the bead and cove, so strips are .75 - .125 = .625

 Full length strips needed : 53 / .625 = 84

 - I have 8 3-1/2” X 12’ X ¾” rough sawn cedar and 4 5-1/2 X 12’ X 1” cedar deck plank so:

 - Assume strips will be .2 and the saw kerf is .0625 (it will be more but this is an estimate) so